Punctured intervals tile $\mathbb Z^3$: From partial to complete tilings

 \section{From partial to complete tilings}

-To tile $\zz^d$ with a one-dimensional tile $T$ for some minimal $d>1$, one clearly needs tiles directed in each of the $d$ orthogonal directions.
-Choosing one particular direction and removing all tiles in the tiling of $\zz^d$ in this direction, one has partial tilings of spaces isomorphic to $\zz^{d-1}$ which are orthogonal to the chosen direction.
-Noting that $T$ has some gap, one can derive a contradiction assuming there are only two partial tilings.

-In this section, we will prove that three different partial tilings can be enough when $T$ contains only one gap, i.e.~when $T$ is the union of two intervals.
+In this section, we will prove that finding certain partial tilings is enough to conclude that a whole tiling does exist.
 This is done in Lemma~\ref{lemma4gen} which is a generalization of Lemma~$4$ in~\cite{HM}.